-This Ancient Rome Homeschool History Overview Page links to my homeschool history pages on Ancient Rome; History Curriculum Ideas, History projects, living books, unit studies and fun things to make and do!
+This Ancient Rome Homeschool History Overview Page links to my homeschool history pages on Ancient Rome.
+I have divided the resource pages into:

 For older children (years 10-12) you may encourage them to read some historical sources from this time period.
 Of course, as in all cases, you as parents are the judges of what will be beneficial to their understanding.